initrc/hexo-theme-candy/README.md

 3. Add social icons to the header
 4. Remove the navbar and show nav icons next to social icons
 5. Center the title and subtitle
+6. Show article tag and category in index
-6. Add a 500px icon
+7. Add a 500px icon
-7. Add a reading icon
+8. Add a reading icon